ACA–VDCA Cricket Stadium

-Dr. Y. S. Rajasekhara Reddy International Cricket Stadium is a multi-purpose stadium in Visakhapatnam, Andhra Pradesh, India.
-It is primarily used for international cricket matches, and also a proposed future home ground for I-League club Sreenidhi Deccan FC.
-The stadium has two-tiers and was designed to avoid any restricted view seats, eliminating pillars or columns which come in the field of view of spectators in some of the Indian stadiums.
-The pitch is known as a batter friendly one.
+ACA–VDCA Cricket Stadium (stands for Andhra Cricket Association–Visakhapatnam District Cricket Association Cricket Stadium) is a multi-purpose stadium in Visakhapatnam, Andhra Pradesh, India.
+It is primarily used for international cricket matches.
+The stadium has two-tiers and was designed to avoid any restricted views, eliminating pillars or columns which come in the field of view of spectators.
+The pitch is known to be batter-friendly.

 Ground profile

-Pitch and Outfield

 The pitch assists spinners and the ball does not bounce much and hence, batting second is not always beneficial, though dew factor sometimes plays a significant role.
-In recent matches, team batting second in a T20 match have even struggled to post even 80 runs on the board.
 The highest ODI Score here is 387 by India against West Indies, 2019.